GaijinEntertainment/DagorEngine/prog/1stPartyLibs/quirrel/quirrel/README.md

 ### Modules
 It is hard and unproductive to have modern language without modules.
 Modules allow to re-use and share code.
-It is also a way to isolate and encapsulate your pieces code which is also prove to be important to maintain a code.
+It is also a way to isolate and encapsulate pieces of code to ease their maintenance.

 ## History